-We has been investigating a core/periphery structure [7,8] that allows service components to effectively adapt to each user request and environmental variation.
-The core/periphery structure is a model for flexible and efficient information processing mechanisms in biological systems.
+We has been investigating a core/periphery structure Csermely et al. (2013); Miele et al. (2019) that allows service components to effectively adapt to each user request and environmental variation.
+A core/periphery structure is a model for flexible and efficient information processing mechanisms in biological systems.
 Information processing units in a core/periphery structure are classified as core or periphery units.
 Core units are densely composed with system constraints, and process information more efficiently.
 Periphery units, which are connected to core units, can have various configurations, allowing them to flexibly adapt to environmental changes surrounding the system and to build flexible, efficient information processing mechanisms with the core.
-The advantages of a core/periphery structure for accommodating information services, represented by chains of functions, were numerically investigated in Ref.
-[9], with the results showing that a core/periphery structure reduces developmental costs for accommodating various kinds of information services.
+The advantages of a core/periphery structure for accommodating information services, represented by chains of functions, were numerically investigated in our previous work Tsukui (2020), with the results showing that a core/periphery structure reduces developmental costs for accommodating various kinds of information services.
+Service based on a core/periphery structure adapts service behaviors to various user requests, devices, and real-world environmental changes where the end devices are located.

-Based on these advantages of a core/periphery structure, in this study we realize a service system that adapts service behaviors to various user requests, devices, and real-world environmental changes where the end devices are located.
-Unlike model-based evaluations, we design and implement a service based on the core/periphery structure.
-We then consider a shopping service using MR devices and robots.
-We implement this service using actual devices, and experimentally evaluate the effect of designing services based on a core/periphery structure.
-This paper focuses on a shopping service, but service design based on a core/periphery structure is not limited to the shopping service and can be applied to other network services.
+In this paper, we show that a core/periphery structure allows services to adapt to increasing the number of device types with low implementation cost, and evaluate the actual penalty of locating core functions on edge servers with regards to the service responsiveness through a service implementation.
+Unlike model-based evaluations, we implement a network-oriented MR service based on a core/periphery structure using actual MR devices and robots.
+Our implementation focuses on a shopping service, but service design based on a core/periphery structure is not limited to the shopping service and can be applied to other network services.

 When designing services based on a core/periphery structure, it is necessary to consider which functions should be implemented as core units and which should be implemented as periphery units.
 We first investigate what kinds of functions would be required in a shopping service.
 To utilize the flexibility of a core/periphery structure, we regard as core functions those whose behaviors remain unchanged under changes to user requests or the real-world environment, and peripheral functions as those whose behaviors can change under such circumstances.
 In this way, core functions allow adaptation to the emergence of new services by adding or changing some peripheral functions instead of recreating entire services.
-We next evaluate the design of a service based on the core/periphery structure in terms of implementation cost and service responsiveness.
+We next evaluate the design of a service based on a core/periphery structure in terms of implementation cost and service responsiveness.
 The results shows that as compared to a conventionally designed service, the implementation cost for adding new functions of a service design based on a core/periphery structure is reduced without increasing service responsibility.
 We close with a summary of the advantages of service design based on a core/periphery structure, which are not numerically verified but are experienced through the service implementation.